-- In Admin Console, make sure the Web Publishing Engine is enabled on the master machine.
+In Admin Console, make sure the Web Publishing Engine is enabled on the primary machine.
 See Web publishing settings.

 If you see a success message and sample data from the FMServer_Sample database, then PHP is working in your FileMaker Server deployment.

 Prepare databases for Custom Web Publishing.
 See FileMaker Server Custom Web Publishing Guide.